Discover the 5 Yoga Poses to Quickly Recover After a Run

 • Downward Dog – This pose increases circulation throughout the body and encourages the release of lactic acid.

-• Pigeon Pose – This pose is great for the hip flexors, which can become tight from running.
+• Pigeon Pose – This pose is great for stretching the hip flexors, which can become tight from running.

 • Bound Angle Pose – This pose helps to open the hips, which tightens up from excessive running.

-• Low Lunge – This pose helps to stretch out tight and hip flexors resulting from running.
+• Low Lunge – This pose helps to stretch out tight quadriceps and hip flexors resulting from running.

 • Child’s Pose – This pose is perfect for relaxing the body, calming the mind and relieving tension in the muscles.